Quarterly Journal of Political Science > Vol 4 > Issue 4

 Strategic Militarization, Deterrence and Wars

-Matthew O. Jackson, Department of Economics, Stanford University, jacksonm@stanford.edu , Massimo Morelli, Dept. of Political Science and Dept. of Economics, Columbia University, mm3331@columbia.edu
+Matthew O. Jackson, Department of Economics, Stanford University AND the Santa Fe Institute, USA, jacksonm@stanford.edu , Massimo Morelli, Dept. of Political Science and Dept. of Economics, Columbia University, mm3331@columbia.edu

 Suggested Citation